AToMPM/atompm/README.md

 Please create an issue for your bug or comments here: https://github.com/AToMPM/atompm/issues

 ## Testing
-To run tests on AToMPM, run `npm test'
+To run tests on AToMPM, run `npm test'.
+Ensure that your resolution of your screen is set quite high, as elements cannot be placed by the script off-screen.

 ## LICENSING
 The AToMPM project is licensed under the LGPL as stated in COPYING.lesser.